Home / Lebanese Recipes / Lebanese Rice Pilaf With Vermicelli

 How to make Lebanese Rice Pilaf

-Start your Lebanese Rice Pilaf by rinsing your rice.
-You want to remove as much of the starch as possible, and rinse till the water runs clear.
+Step 1.
+Rinse your rice.
+You want to remove the excess starch, so rinse till the water runs clear.

-Next, you’ll melt the clarified butter in a large pan over medium high heat.
+Step 2.
+Next, melt the clarified butter in a large pan over medium high heat.

-Then add hot water to the pan.
-Bring to a boil, stir once or twice, then reduce heat to a simmer and cover with a lid.
-Let cook for about 15 minutes.
+Step 6.
+Season with salt and pepper, then add water to the pan.
+Bring to a boil, stir once, then reduce heat to a simmer and cover with lid.
+Let cook about 15 minutes.

 Remove from heat, then fluff with a fork before serving garnished with fresh parsley.
 Serve and enjoy your Lebanese Rice Pilaf!